What’s the difference between Pool Rx and pool ionizers? Which one is best for you? Read on.

 Mineral System Overview

 Both Pool Rx and pool ionizers are types of ‘Mineral Systems.’
-Mineral Systems are ‘alternative sanitizers’ that use natural minerals in place of chemicals to maintain clean, clear water in pools and hot tubs.
+Mineral Systems are ‘alternative sanitizers’ that use natural minerals instead of chemicals to maintain clean, clear water in pools and hot tubs.
 While mineral systems are not a replacement for chlorine or bromine, they reduce the requirement for these harsh chemicals.
 They also reduce the time and cost required to maintain high-quality, enjoyable water to swim and soak in.

-The end result for Pool Rx and pool ionizers is the same, but the methods for achieving it differ.
+The result for Pool Rx and pool ionizers is the same, but the methods for achieving it differ.

 Pool Rx Overview